Jianing-Chen/Residual-Network-Project/README.md

 # Residual-Network-Project
 This repository is for ECE-7123 Deep Learning Mini-Project1.
+The updated files have fixed the low accuracy problem due to normalization.
+Please re-evaluate the accuracy with latest files.

 Our team members: